num0005/h2codez_docs/docs/H2Tool/Render_Model/BSP_Conversion.md

 ![](assets/BSPConversionStep3.png)

-Next you will want to fill in section groups and invalid section pair bits.
-For invalid section pair bits just hit the add button once and you are done.
-For section groups just click the add button once and check all the boxes.
+Next you will want to fill in section groups.
+Just click the add button once and check all the boxes.

 ![](assets/BSPConversionStep4.png)